Record 430 Migrants Cross Channel To UK In Single Day - UrduPoint

 "People should claim asylum in the first safe country they reach and not risk their lives making these dangerous crossing," he said.

 "We are continuing to pursue the criminals behind these illegal crossings."
-Last year, the government says roughly 8,500 people arrived in Britain having made the perilous crossing across the Channel from mainland Europe, one of the world's busiest shipping lanes, in small boats.
+Last year, the government says roughly 8,500 people arrived in Britain having made the perilous journey across the Channel, one of the world's busiest shipping lanes.

 Most of the crossings start in France, and the two governments have been at loggerheads over who should take responsibility for stopping them.

-O'Mahoney said the government's Nationality and Borders Bill, which is proceeding through parliament, would "protect lives and break this cycle of illegal crossings".
+O'Mahoney said the government's Nationality and Borders Bill would "protect lives and break this cycle of illegal crossings".

 The legislation increases the maximum sentence for migrants entering the UK unlawfully from six months to four years.
 Convicted people-smugglers would face a life sentence.